JaredIng87/ReadMe_generator/README.md

-# readme generator
+# ReadMe Generator

-  this app is used to create professional readme files
+  This app can be used to create a professional readMe file for future apps.

   ## Table of Contents